kychris/Web_Projects_Collection/README.md

 # Web Projects Collection
-A small collection for the random projects I created for the web
+A collection for the random projects I created for the web

 ## Boucing balls